Peta Matthews – Practice Manager

 Zoe works from our Boronia clinic.

-Kelsey has a Bachelor degree in Psychological Science, a Graduate Diploma in Rehabilitation Counselling and will complete her Masters degree in Counselling in June 2019.
+Kelsey has a Bachelor degree in Psychological Science, a Graduate Diploma in Rehabilitation Counselling and a Masters degree in Counselling.
 She has also trained in Applied Behaviour Analysis (ABA) Therapy.
-She has worked in the mental health field for approximately 2 years, including volunteering for the Wellways and ARCVic helplines, and conducting intake at YVP.
+She has worked in the mental health field for approximately 3 years, including individual counselling, volunteering for the Wellways and ARCVic helplines, and conducting intake at YVP.

-Kelsey is involved in the Group Therapy program, GP program, and currently coordinates the daily running of client intake and administration.
+Kelsey is involved in the Group Therapy program, social media marketing and currently coordinates the daily running of client intake and administration.
 She is also a Counsellor at YVP – please check out the Counselling page for more information!

 Honor is a general psychologist who has a Masters Degree in Psychology.
 She sees clients who present with a range of mental health problems from across the lifespan, including children, adults and people with disabilities.